KaleyKrim/Shade-Backend/README.md

 ## Currently in Development:

-- Flagging feature for offensive content required by App Store
+- Flagging feature for offensive content
 - Optimization

 ## To run locally: